investian/investian.in/content/pages/index.md

     subtitle: Stop betting on complex technical charts & useless indicators.
     content: >
-      Understand the core rules and philosophy of investing and business analysis through practical real-time case studies & simulations, even if you are from a non-finance background.
+      Understand the core rules and philosophy of investing and business analysis through practical simulations & real-time case studies of listed companies in Indian Stock markets.

+      Even if you are from a non-finance background.

       It's never too late to start investing & make your money work for you.